 Skip to Content

 As RVers, we’re all aware of the threats to the RV roof that can result in water leaking into various crevices of the rig, further threatening its structure and integrity, while potentially introducing (potentially dangerous) mold into the RV environment.
-While we’ve used a few different products over the years to keep the roof of our 2005 Newmar Mountain Aire well sealed, we’ve heard about, but never used, Flex Seal for our RV roof.
+While we used a few different products over the years to keep the roof of our former 2005 Newmar Mountain Aire well sealed, we’ve heard about, but never used, Flex Seal for our RV roof.

-There are a number of reasons for this, and in today’s post, we’re going to share them with you in hopes of bringing a bit of awareness to what this product may be good for – and what it isn’t good for, including your RV’s roof.
+There are a number of reasons for this, and in this post, we’re going to share them with you in hopes of bringing a bit of awareness to what this product may be good for – and what it isn’t good for, including your RV’s roof.

 What Is Flex Seal?